 No matter if you want to download an application, movie, or music, you first need to have a torrent file at your disposal.
 This is where torrent tracker sites come into play.
 What you need to understand is that these websites don’t host any content.
 Instead, they serve as repositories of torrent files that point to data on other people’s computers.
 There are two types of torrent tracker sites:

-To help you find some good options based on your needs, we’ll provide niche options as well.
-With this said, here are the best anime torrent sites, best P2P sites for comics, as well as the best torrent sites for music.
-As you’ll see, we’ve provided you with dozens of options.
-However, it’s also worth checking torrent search engines if you’re looking for something very specific.
-These search millions of torrents and they’re highly useful.
+To help you find some good options based on your needs, we'll provide niche options as well.
+With this said, here are the best torrent sites for anime, comics, music, Textbooks, eBooks, Audiobooks, Games, TV Shows, Software, Mac, and movies.
+As you'll see, we've provided you with dozens of options.
+However, it's also worth checking torrent search engines if you're looking for something very specific.
+These search millions of torrents and they're highly useful.